akileshjayakumar/google-colab-introduction/README.md

 # Welcome to Colab!

-This repository contains notebooks and resources for working with Google Colab and the Gemini API.
+This repository provides introductory notebooks and resources for working with Google Colab and the Gemini API.
+It is intended as a starting point for students, developers, or anyone exploring Colab’s capabilities for rapid prototyping in the cloud.